 Have you created an inclusive environment?

 Part of Ofsted’s requirements for home childminders is that they must show that every child they take care of is included and welcomed regardless of race, religion, background, gender, or disability.
-This means treating every child and their family equally and with respect, planning activities that all children can participate in and be comfortable with, as well as providing resources that reflect the background of each child in your care.
-For instance, if a child is Hindu, it’s a great idea to gather some age-appropriate books which explain important festivals in Hindu culture such as Diwali.
+This means treating every child and their family equally and with respect, planning activities that all children can participate in and be comfortable with, and providing resources that reflect the background of each child in your care.
+For instance, if a child is Hindu, it’s a great idea to gather some age-appropriate books that explain important festivals in Hindu culture, such as Diwali.
 You must also have arrangements in place to support children with disabilities; for instance, if you care for a child who needs a wheelchair for mobility, you’ll need to ensure they can easily access your property.

 So, now you know what it takes to start your own home-based childcare business and register with Ofsted, why not get started with our NCFE CACHE Level 3 Award in Preparing to Work in Home-based Childcare?
 Alternatively, check out our range of childcare courses and business courses, or give one of our experienced course advisers a call on 0121 630 3000.